return42/sphkerneldoc/linux_src_doc/lib/percpu-refcount_c.rst

 but it may block if \ ``confirm_kill``\  is specified and \ ``ref``\  is in the process of switching to atomic mode by \ :c:func:`percpu_ref_switch_to_atomic`\ .

+There are no implied RCU grace periods between kill and release.

 .. _`percpu_ref_reinit`:

 percpu_ref_reinit